The Faculty and Administration Staff of The American Dance Institute

 Margaret Kenrick

-Margaret has trained in the Vaganova and Cecchetti Methodologies and completed her major exam in the Royal Academy of Dance.
+Margaret has trained in the Vaganova and Cecchetti methodologies and completed her major exam at the Royal Academy of Dance.

 Read More